entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Lombardo, C., Rusconi, M., and Tintori, A. (2008).
 New perleidiform from the Ladinian (Middle Triassic) of the northern Grigna (northern Italy).
 Riv.
 Ital.
 Paleontol.
 Stratigr.
 114, 263–272. doi:10.13130/2039-4942/5901

+Lozovsky, V.R., Minikh, M.G., Grunt, T.A., Kukhtinov, D.A., Ponomarenko, A.G., and Sukacheva, I.D., 2009.
+The Ufimian Stage of the East European scale: Status, validity, and correlation potential.
+Stratigraphy and Geological Correlation, 17(6), 602-614.

 López-Arbarello, A., Bürgin, T., Furrer, H., and Stockar, R. (2016).
 New holostean fishes (Actinopterygii: Neopterygii) from the Middle Triassic of